gre/developer-portal/_docs/transport/web-hid-usb.md

   $main.innerHTML = initial;
   try {

-    //trying to connect to your Ledger device with USB protocol const transport = await TransportWebUSB.create();
+    // Keep if you chose the USB protocol const transport = await TransportWebUSB.create();

-    //trying to connect to your Ledger device with HID protocol const transport = await TransportWebHID.create();
+    // Keep if you chose the HID protocol const transport = await TransportWebHID.create();

     //listen to the events which are sent by the Ledger packages in order to debug the app